- 18 Oct 2024

 Use MFA on the Wasabi console.

-• To enable MFA for sub-users, in the Wasabi console click on Users on the left hand side, then click on a particular user, then MFA Settings, and follow the instructions.
+To enable MFA for sub-users, in the Wasabi console click on Users on the left hand side, then click on a particular user’s profile, then turning on the “Require MFA” switch.
 Repeat for each sub-user.
+MFA for sub-users can also be enabled when creating a new sub-user.

 If using the Wasabi Account Control Manager (WACM), MFA is supported there as well.
 Login to WACM, click on your name in the top right corner, then My Profile.
 Under Multi-Factor Authentication > One-time Password, click on Turn On, and follow the on-screen instructions.